Ragnarok Theater Productions

 2015-2018

-While in hiatus, Ragnarok Theater Productions had the opportunity to lend its support and technical resources to thea FTLO Theater Artists Collective.
+While in hiatus, Ragnarok Theater Productions had the opportunity to lend its support and technical resources to the FTLO Theater Artists Collective.

-RTP’s last endeavor will be to take a sponsorship role in FTLO Theater’s 2021 Edinburgh Fringe Festival Tour.
+RTP’s last endeavor was meant to be a sponsorship role in FTLO Theater’s 2020 Edinburgh Fringe Festival Tour, but…2020.

 We encourage you to seek out FTLO’s productions as they open doors to and for the greater New England theatre community!